strvcom/DeallocTests/README.md

     <img src="https://i.ibb.co/GCfh7Ty/Dependency-Graph.png" width="400" max-width="90%" alt="DependencyGraph" />
 </p>

-## Swinject
+## STRV Dependency Injection library

-The main version of DeallocTests uses Swinject dependency injection framework as the only dependency.
-Swinject is often considered to be the leading dependency injection framework for Swift and it is part of almost every STRV iOS app.
+The main version of DeallocTests uses [STRV Dependency Injection library](https://github.com/strvcom/ios-dependency-injection) as the only dependency.
 The support of dependency injection is great benefit but DeallocTests can work also without it, if needed.
-If you don't use Swinject in your app, please use DeallocTestsSwinjectFree library:
+If you don't use STRV Dependency Injection in your app, please use DeallocTestsDIFree library:
-* For installation using SPM: Library `DeallocTestsSwinjectFree`
+* For installation using SPM: Library `DeallocTestsDIFree`
-* For installation using Cocoapods use `pod 'DeallocTests/SwinjectFree` in Podfile

 ##  DeallocTests.
 Easy-to-use framework for custom deallocation tests.